When My Team Breaks My Heart

 My most cherished memories from childhood involved sports, involved my teams, those teams handed down to me by my father.
-Dad and I didn’t talk about a whole lot, avoided (and really still do) most topics that concerned feelings or raw emotions, but we talked about sports, about standings and stats, and strategies and schemes, and players coming and going.
+Dad and I always talked about sports (and still do), about standings and stats, and strategies and schemes, and players coming and going — which is also how I bond with my nephew.
 We broke down shooting percentages, and batting averages, and pass completions.
 We spoke fondly, as if we knew them personally, of Phil Niekro, and Bert Jones, and Goose Givens, later Johnny Dawkins.
 Sports brought us together.
 Sports gave us a purpose.

 There was no better feeling in the world than when my team won, and bonus points for winning with dramatic flair: a walk-off home run, a Hail Mary, a buzzer beater.
 And when my team won it all, I was ecstatic, as if I had won the championship myself — and why not, after all, I had been there throughout.
 It was validation for my belief, for my faith, for my hope.
 Everything made sense when my team won; everything was how it was supposed to be.
 But when my team lost, and the season ended, it was the end of the world for me.

-Even today, as a fifty-some-year-old who should know better, when I have so much else in my life to be concerned with, when I have so much to be grateful for, when my team loses the big game, it is simply devastating.
-As a kid, after a bad loss, I couldn’t go to school; now, I can barely make it into work.
+Even today, as a fifty-five-year-old adult who should know better, when I have so much else in my life to be concerned with, when I have so much to be grateful for, when my team loses the big game, it is simply devastating.
+As a kid, after a bad loss, I couldn’t go to school; now, I can barely do any work.
 I know my wife doesn’t understand it — she respects it, to a point, and she allows me to wallow in my self-pity for a day or so, but she doesn’t understand it.